Do eye masks really make a difference for better sleep?

 Posted by Laura Colucci on

-Dr. Lindsay also notes that eye masks are particularly useful when you’re outside your usual sleep environment:
+Dr. Lindsay adds that eye masks can be especially beneficial when you're outside your usual sleep environment:

-Beyond blocking light, she highlights the comforting ritual an eye mask can provide:
+Beyond blocking light, she also highlights the comforting ritual an eye mask can offer:

 “I always find that a well-fitting eye mask can also be part of your sleep routine, adding a sense of stability and consistency wherever you sleep, as it’s portable comfort from home wherever you are sleeping.”

-The takeaway: Eye masks aren’t just a travel accessory – they’re a simple, effective tool that can support deeper rest, regulate your sleep cycle, and bring a familiar sense of calm wherever you go.
+The takeaway: Eye masks aren’t just a travel accessory – they’re a simple, effective way to support deeper rest, regulate your sleep cycle, and bring a familiar sense of calm wherever you go.

 Journal